AnalogFeelings/Bluechirp/README.md

 Bluechirp is a free and open-source client for the Mastodon social network.

-Powered by UWP, WinUI 2, and battle-tested open source libraries, it guarantees that the user experience will be identical to the one in official "fluent" style apps.
+Powered by WASDK, WinUI 3, and battle-tested open source libraries, it guarantees that the user experience will be identical to the one in official "fluent" style apps.

 ## :open_book: Background Story
 This project once started as a custom Twitter client instead, but after what happened in October 27th 2022, it has become a Mastodon client.